THE GREEN LAKE SHOP

 DESIGNER

-Kathy started in jewelry while pursuing her degree in interior design and business, but eventually became so enamored by the mystique, excitement, and many facets that the jewelry industry offered that she made it her career.
-Since then, Kathy has worked in collectible estate pieces from time periods ranging from Victorian, Edwardian, Art Nouveau, Art Deco, and Retro.
-She’s headed store display for major jewelry store chains, served as a diamond consultant within the world’s largest online jewelers and operated her own trading company, providing exceptionally rare gemstones to industry clients nationwide.
-A longtime member of the American Gem Trade Association, the Gemological Institute of America and Diamond Council of America, Kathy appreciates a broad range of mediums and offers the experience and technical acumen needed to guide clients.
-Her favorite part about what she does?
-It’s creating a beautiful timeless piece of jewelry that clients can wear and pass down to future generations.
+I started in jewelry while pursuing my degree in interior design and business, but I quickly became so enamored by the mystique, excitement, and many facets of the jewelry industry that I made it my career.
+Since then, I’ve worked with collectible estate pieces from periods ranging from Victorian, Edwardian, Art Nouveau, Art Deco, to Retro.
+I’ve headed store displays for major jewelry chains, served as a diamond consultant for one of the world’s largest online jewelers, and operated my own trading company providing exceptionally rare gemstones to clients nationwide.

 CLEANUP & DETAILING